Popular Job Perk: Helping To Pay Off Student Loan Debt

 “It’s a big problem not only for our employees but a big problem in society and PWC wanted to step up and make a difference here,” said Jim Kolar of Price Waterhouse Coopers.

-And it makes companies helping with student loans more attractive to potential employees.
-When unemployment is under four percent, workers have a greater choice of jobs.
+And it makes companies more attractive when unemployment is under four percent and workers have a greater choice of jobs.

 “Those who don’t come out of school with student debt also are very appreciative that we’re doing this because they’re well aware their peers and others who have this substantial loads,” added Kolar.